damianoimola/damianoimola.github.io/_pages/portfolio_archive.md

 Fincierge: the financial concierge, in Java.

 ### Databases
-Designed a database for a pharmacy, in SQL.
+Designed a database for a local shop, in SQL.

 ### Innovation management and Entrepreneurship
 Business plan for a research-based Startup.